In The Silver Lining, I will be sharing some thoughts on getting through hardships and the silver linings that are often found.

-Once fed, I head back to the house and its the dogs turn for breakfast which he knows all too well.
-The much needed coffee gets brewed, and the house is quiet now.
+Once fed, I head back to the house and it’s the dogs turn for breakfast which he knows all too well.
+The much-needed coffee gets brewed, and the house is quiet now.

 This is my time to write, read, or just sit in the quiet.

 A time that feels me with gratitude for this beautiful life.
 The day ahead is mixed with homeschool activities, gardening, cooking, cleaning, real estate, and writing.
 It’s usually a full day, but a good one.
 I remember a time not so long ago when my life was much more chaotic and stressful.